subtledoctor/SubtleD_hotfixes/README.md

 This fixes elven chain and other "caster armors" that allow arcane spellcasting, in tnhe context of the spellcasting mods.

 This is irrelevant as of 5E Spellcasting v1.7.2, and Might & Guile v4.18.6, and the Tome & Blood Arcanist kit v0.9.26.5.

+v17.
+Mod to normalize kit table columns

+To be used before SCS v34's "NPC Customization" component.